jagdriver/SnakeFlash/README.md

 Traefik and Portainer are installed at boot time, and will be available after swarm initialization.

 #### Redis  <a name="redis"></a>
+Redis are the in memory cache, where all application configuration are stored.
+All applications read their configuration from Redis at startup.
+When an application configuration are changed via SnakeConfig, and saved to Redis, the application container must be restarted to reflect the new configuration.

 #### SnakeApi  <a name="snakeapi"></a>
+SnakeApi are the general API for manipulating Homes, Rooms and Accessories.

 #### SnakeTimer  <a name="snaketimer"></a>
+SnakeTimer is the backend service that executes timed actions, setup via SnakeApi and SnakeRule.

 #### SnakeRule  <a name="snakerule"></a>
+SnakeRule are the background service that creates and updates the rule DB and also updates the rule DB ingredients.

 #### SnakeConfig  <a name="snakeconfig"></a>
+SnakeConfig are the Manager UI that configures the Swarm and Applications.
+There are also a UI for visualizing the Swarm Containers, and log files.

 #### SnakeConsole  <a name="snakeconsole"></a>
+SnakeConsole are the User UI, for creating Homes, Rooms and Accessories.

 #### SnakeHistory  <a name="snakehistory"></a>
+SnakeHistory are the background service that updates the history DB.

+#### SnakeUtil  <a name="snakeutil"></a>
+SnakeUtil are the background service that executes nescessary Swarm file synchronizations, and DNS updates.

+#### Git Repository  <a name="gitrepository"></a>
 Repository URL: https://github.com/jagdriver/Stacks.git

 Compose path: /SnakeConfig/docker-compose.yml